 - A Clinical Associate Professor of Psychiatry at The New York Presbyterian Hospital/Weill-Cornell School of Medicine, Dr Gail Saltz is a psychoanalyst, columnist, bestselling author, television commentator, and contributing editor for Health magazine.
-Her book 'The Power of Different' will be published by Little, Brown Book Group (on the Robinson imprint) in March 2017.
+Her book 'The Power of Different' published by Little, Brown Book Group (on the Robinson imprint) is available now.
 This extract is reproduced with kind permission.

 BPS Members can discuss this article

 Not a member?
 Find out about becoming a member or subscriber